T-Eberle/tgbot/README.md

 ## Commands and Inline Commands

 This Bot support both the normal commands and the newly added inline commands.
 To add new commands you simply create methods inside either a Command- or InlineCommandClass.
 The name of the method is the command itself.
 To add more command- inlinecommandclasses to your bot you simply add the to the lists which you give the class TGBotWSGI when you initialise the bot.
 For more information check the example.

 ## Configuration

+All configurations are managed by *.ini - files.

 ### UWSGI

 ### Bot

+For correctly configuring the bot, you need a file /resources/config/config.ini inside your bot project.
+All needed attributes will be explained here in future and will also be shown in the example.

 ## Logging

+The Bot supports a complete logger and can be accessed in telegram/tglogging/init.py .

+## Files

+You are able to save several data in .json files.
+To define new files you simply define a folder for all your json filesm in the bot-configuration and define json-file-names in a list when implementing the class *TGBotWSGI*.

 ## Redis

 More Documentation will follow.